Best bikepacking gear | CNN Underscored

 Best bikepacking clothes and accessories

 When you’re leaving for any type of getaway, what’s step one?
 Packing!
 For a trip when you’ll be outdoors 24/7, layers of clothing and accessories become vital.
-As Nick DiBella, the senior vice president of operations for Sun RV Resorts, says, bikepackers should think strategically for the weather.
-And not only for when you’re off the bike and camping but also while you’re biking, since DiBella reminds adventure seekers that body temperature changes when you’re pedaling and the wind is blowing in your face.
-Here’s some gear to get you started.
+And a reminder for adventure seekers: Body temperature changes when you’re pedaling and the wind is blowing in your face.
+So here’s some gear to get you started.

 Norrona Fjora Convertible Alpha60 Jacket (starting at $148.05; backcountry.com)